CroPo/roguelike-tutorial-2020/docs/Part4_FieldOfView.md

 This operator `?:` is called the _elvis operator_.
 Basically, `exploredEmptyTile ?: super.emptyTile` is short for
 `if(exploredEmptyTile == null) { exploredEmptyTile } else { super.emptyTile }`

+To display the already explored, but not visible tiles, the attribute `tileHidden` of the `Entity` class (which I renamed to `tileExplored`) comes into play.

+Not much to add here - I added the two new tiles to the `TileBlueprint` object, and added them in the `EntityBlueprint` to the corresponding entities.
+I also made the walls tiles a bit darker in general.